Shane Howarth

 Shane Paul Howarth (born 8 July 1968) is a former international rugby union player who gained four caps and scored 54 points for the All Blacks before later switching allegiance to Wales, attaining 19 Welsh caps.

-An outside-half or full-back, he was a prolific goal-kicker and a fast elusive runner.
+An outside-half or full-back, he was a prolific goal-kicker and a fast runner.
 He scored 23 points for Wales including a try in the 32–31 victory over England in 1999 played at Wembley as the Millennium Stadium was under construction in Cardiff.

 Background

 Howarth was born in Auckland, New Zealand.
 He was educated at St Peter's College, Auckland.

 Rugby career

 He played for the Auckland Marist club and Auckland.
 He made his All Black debut against South Africa in 1994 and played in three tests in the series.

 In 1996 he switched to rugby league, signing with the North Queensland Cowboys in the Australian Rugby League competition.
 He played 12 games for the club and scored 49 points, including three field goals.
 However he was not re-signed by the club and instead returned to rugby union, playing three games for the Auckland Blues during the 1997 Super 12 season.

-He moved to England to play for Sale at outside-half.
-There was then a tug-of-war between various nations for him to play for them, but he chose Wales, after being offered the chance to play for Newport.
-Howarth moved to Newport RFC in 1999 and played for the club until 2003, scoring 1,035 points and helping the Black & Ambers win the WRU Principality Cup.
+He moved to England to play domestic rugby for Sale at outside-half, and subsequently moved to Newport RFC in 1999 and played for the club until 2003, scoring 1,035 points and helping the Black & Ambers win the WRU Principality Cup.

+Both England and Wales wanted him to play for their national teams since he qualified through allegedly Welsh/English grandparents (although eligibility rules now restrict a player to representing one country, at the time this restriction did not exist, meaning his previous caps for New Zealand did not affect him) but he chose Wales (turning down an England offer to play against New Zealand in 1997).